moov-io/accounts/client/docs/AccountsApi.md

 ## ReverseTransaction

-> Transaction ReverseTransaction(ctx, transactionId, xUserId, optional)
+> Transaction ReverseTransaction(ctx, transactionId, xUserID, optional)
 Reverse a transaction by debiting the credited and crediting the debited amounts among all accounts involved.

 ### Required Parameters